-The Health Care Management specialty track curriculum provides competency-based learning in organizational development and organization behavior, including theory and application, team leadership, relationship building, collaboration and community orientation, social marketing, public relations and communication and information systems management and assessment.
+The Health Care Management specialty Concentration curriculum provides competency-based learning in organizational development and organization behavior, including theory and application, team leadership, relationship building, collaboration and community orientation, social marketing, public relations and communication and information systems management and assessment.

-- Apply theories of organizational analysis, organizational behavior, or financial analysis to managing and leading public health and health organizations. - Design, implement, and manage cost-effective health programs and projects. - Develop skills in team management, collaboration, and leadership to effect change at multiple levels. - Appropriately manages various health care payment methodologies for diverse at risk populations. - Develop market analyses of population-based problems and initiate community partnerships in service development, and evaluation.
+- Apply theories of organizational analysis, organizational behavior, or financial analysis to leading health organizations. - Design, implement, or manage cost-effective health projects. - Develop skills in team management, collaboration, or leadership to effect change at multiple levels. - Identify various health care payment methodologies for diverse at-risk populations.

+• Develop community partnerships within the context of sustainable service provision and evaluation.

-Epidemiology Track
+Epidemiology Concentration

-The epidemiology track provides students with the skills necessary to analyze public health trends, design and implement studies, and interpret the results for policy and program development.
+The epidemiology Concentration provides students with the skills necessary to analyze public health trends, design and implement studies, and interpret the results for policy and program development.
 They also learn to investigate disease origins, and prevention and intervention strategies at the individual and societal levels.
 The program prepares graduates to take on leadership roles in clinical and population-based health research in government, health care institutions, and private industry.

-In addition to the MPH-required coursework in health policy and management, socio-behavioral health, and occupational and environmental health, students take epidemiology track-specific coursework in epidemiology, biostatistics, and clinical outcomes research.
+In addition to the MPH-required coursework in health policy and management, socio-behavioral health, and occupational and environmental health, students take epidemiology Concentration-specific coursework in epidemiology, biostatistics, and clinical outcomes research.
 Students are required to take two elective classes in specialized areas of epidemiology.
 Electives are available in infectious disease, chronic disease, molecular, genetic, and environmental and occupational epidemiology.

-- Describe a public health problem in terms of magnitude, person, time, and place. - Critically synthesize the public health research and practice literature for a selected health topic. - Conduct an epidemiological and biostatistical data analysis. - Distinguish between a statistical association and a causal relationship using appropriate principles of causal inference. - Identify circumstances under which non-randomized (observational) designs are the best approach to addressing important health-related knowledge gaps. - Use tabular and graphical methods to explain model results.
+- Develop capacity to complete in-depth epidemiological analyses using statistical software. - Critically synthesize the public health research or practice literature for a selected health topic. - Distinguish between a statistical association and a causal relationship using appropriate principles of causal inference. - Identify circumstances under which non-randomized (observational) designs are the best approach to addressing important health-related knowledge gaps. - Use tabular or graphical methods to explain model results.

-Specialty Track Advisors
+Specialty Concentration Advisors

-Students in each Track are strongly encouraged to contact their Track Advisor early on and regularly throughout their time at ISMMS.
-Track Advisors are an important resource, and can provide information and advice regarding elective courses, Applied Practice Experience, and Culminating

-Experience opportunities, proposals, competencies, and development, as well as information on the public health profession.
+Students in each Concentration are strongly encouraged to contact their Concentration Advisor early on and regularly throughout their time at ISMMS.
+Concentration Advisors are an important resource, and can provide information and advice regarding elective courses, Applied Practice Experience, and Culminating Experience opportunities, proposals, competencies, and development, as well as information on the public health profession.

-General Public Health Track & Biostatistics Specialty Track
+General Public Health Concentration & Biostatistics Specialty Concentration